mckelveygreg/Gregs-100DaysOfCode/log.md

    - Today's Progress: Starting experimenting with setting up a dev environment for Code.org.
 Also, figured out how to make my JS light up and play the sounds for the simon game
    - Thoughts: I conquered a problem with intervals and got some headway on Simon!!

+  Day 78: May 15, 2018
+   - Today's Progress: The game actually functions. starts, keeps track of things, stops, restarts.
+It is just super ugly and not responsive...
+   - Thoughts: It is a great feeling to have developed this mostly from the ground up!

 <!-- TEMPLATE FORM